 As you can imagine, naming people in one's dreams is somewhat embarrassing and it has been difficult explaining who all these real people from my virtual Internet world are.
 Obviously, I've never met you, and do not really know you.
 So how come you are featuring in my private dreams?

 And it's not just you.
-The other day I dedicated a song to Eleanor, who happens to be our neighbour's dog; and also to Christina which is the name he gave to his new car, would you believe.
+The other day I dedicated a song to Eleanor, who happens to be our neighbour's dog; and also to Christina his pet parrot.

 So my real world and my virtual Internet world are combining with songs and jokes in my dream world with embarrassing results.